Recipe Overview

 For quite awhile, I’ve been on a mission to get back to the basics.
 I always do what I can, when I can.
 Meaning, if I can make something from scratch, I do.
 But if I’m tired and would rather read a book to my kids than make something from scratch, you won’t find me beating myself up about it.

-But, here are some simple things I always choose to do:
+But, here are some simple things I try to do:

 Why Make Homemade Seasoning

 Easy.
-Have your kids shake the jar and then you’re killing two birds with one stone – you’re having fun with your kids and you’re making simple and effective health changes.
-Plus, it tastes WAY better than store-bought stuff.
-It makes a great marinade, too.
+Most of my spice blends can be made in five minutes or less.
+Have your kids shake the jar and then you’re killing two birds with one stone: you’re having fun with your kids and you’re making simple and effective health changes.

 This fajita seasoning is great on chicken, steak, shrimp, fish, and vegetables!
 Read some of the comments below for inspiration.
 It’s perfect for any kind of fajita you’re craving, and it’s so easy.
-I always use it for my steak fajitas, sheet pan fajitas, fajita stuffed chicken, and fajita spaghetti squash.
+I always use it for my steak fajitas, sheet pan chicken fajitas, sheet pan shrimp fajitas, fajita stuffed chicken, and fajita spaghetti squash.

-- Chili Powder: Just a heads up that many chili powder blends do contain added salt.
-Look for a brand that doesn’t or decrease the amount of salt in this recipe.
+• Chili Powder: I do want to point out that many chili powder blends contain added salt.
+Look for a brand that doesn’t, or decrease the amount of salt in this recipe.

 How to Make Fajita Seasoning